Well done to Year 6 for their brilliant performances of “Around the World …

-Year 3 forms the main point of entry for the new intake of pupils from other schools to join boys and girls from our Pre-Prep Department.
+Year 3 forms the main point of entry for the new intake of pupils from other schools to join children from our Pre-Prep Department.
 Years 3 and 4 are based in the Cooper Classrooms with their changing rooms nearby.
 They have a Class Teacher who teaches their English, Maths, Science, Geography, History and RS Lessons.
 The pupils start to become more independent in their movement around the school by going to PE, DT, Art, Music, French and ICT which are taught by specialist teachers.

-In Years 5 and 6, the boys move to a “Tutor” system and are taught by individual subject specialists for all of their subjects and begin to work independently work in supervised prep time which is structured within the school day.
-Their Tutor supports and helps boys to adjust to organising themselves – being in the right place at the right time, with the right things, having completed any work set.
+In Years 5 and 6, the pupils move to a “Tutor” system and are taught by individual subject specialists for all of their subjects and begin to work independently work in supervised prep time which is structured within the school day.
+Their Tutor supports and helps pupils to adjust to organising themselves – being in the right place at the right time, with the right things, having completed any work set.

 Years 7 and 8 begin to have a greater focus on the examinations ahead of them and their target school.
 Tutors consider how best to guide individuals towards their own goals and how to encourage them to get the best out of themselves.
-Our strong record of Common Entrance results and Scholarship Awards bears testimony to the success of our approach and our Year 8 boys leave us as confident young men, without arrogance but with enthusiasm and a readiness to tackle all that lies ahead.
+Our strong record of Common Entrance results and Scholarship Awards bears testimony to the success of our approach and our Year 8 pupils leave us as confident young individuals, without arrogance but with enthusiasm and a readiness to tackle all that lies ahead.